 ‘PASSION TO PLAY’

 Last year, the Mint commemorated the Jets in its $10 pure silver “Passion to Play” series.

 Designed by Canadian artist Silvia Pecota, the pure silver coin features full colour over an engraved scene, which is set at an outdoor rink in Manitoba.
 In the foreground, one player in red skates towards the boards to retrieve the puck while another two players on the right remain in position from the last scoring attempt.
 A goaltender stands before the net.

 All four players are proudly wearing the blue, white and red colours of their beloved home team; above them is the official logo of the Winnipeg Jets, featuring a fighter jet over a maple leaf and all enclosed in a blue roundel.

-Also released this year is a 2018-dated $10 pure silver coin designed by John Mantha and featuring the Jets logo above an outdoor scene, in which a child in an oversized Jets jersey is walking hand-in-hand with an adult to the ice rink.
+Also released in 2018 was a $10 pure silver coin designed by John Mantha and featuring the Jets logo above an outdoor scene, in which a child in an oversized Jets jersey is walking hand-in-hand with an adult to the ice rink.